Sonnet 394

 That lingers on the lips of those held dear.

-How does the passing time our brains beguile
+Oh how does passing time our brains beguile

-Would but the suffered length of lover’s miles
+Would but the aching length of lover’s miles

-And rare he grants beyond four score and ten,
+And rarely grants beyond four score and ten

 A bounty that will not be spent again.

-I smile and gaze upon my child’s face
+I smile and gaze upon my grandchild’s face

 Where love and hope eternal, Time disgrace.